19-Noretiocholanolone

 19-Noretiocholanolone, also known as 5β-estran-3α-ol-17-one, is a metabolite of nandrolone (19-nortestosterone) and bolandione (19-norandrostenedione) that is formed by 5α-reductase.
 It is on the list of substances prohibited by the World Anti-Doping Agency since it is a detectable metabolite of nandrolone, an anabolic-androgenic steroid (AAS).

-Traces of 19-noretiocholanolone may be naturally present in human urine.
 Consumption of boar meat, liver, kidneys and heart have been found to increase urinary 19-noretiocholanolone output.